AndySomogyi/sbmlsolver/README.md

 libRoadRunner is a high performance and portable simulation engine for systems and synthetic biology.

+## Contributing

+**IMPORTANT!** Contributers **must** follow the [contribution guidelines](https://github.com/sys-bio/roadrunner/wiki).
+Contibuters are responsible for complying with the guidelines, including (but not limited to) making commits to the correct branch.
+Maintainers are not responsible for changes made to the wrong branch.
+Contributers take full responsibility for ensuring that their changes get merged into the develop branch.

 ## libRoadRunner supports the following features:

 * Time Dependent Simulation (with optional conservation law reduction) using CVODE